Platinum Sponsors

 For GIScience 2025 we also welcome abstract submissions.
 Accepted abstracts will be selected for oral or classic poster presentation.
 Abstracts provide an opportunity for participants to share work in progress, preliminary results, late-breaking research findings, and position statements.

-Abstract submissions should include a 300-word abstract (no need to submit a full poster for review).
+You can select a preference for oral or poster presentation.
+Submissions should include a 300-word abstract (no need to submit a full poster for review).

 Demos